Jonathan India Preview, Player Props: Reds vs. Guardians

-The Cincinnati Reds, including Jonathan India (.135 batting average in his past 10 games), battle starting pitcher Lucas Giolito and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+The Cincinnati Reds and Jonathan India (.243 slugging percentage over his past 10 games, including one homer), take on starter Shane Bieber and the Cleveland Guardians at Progressive Field, Wednesday at 6:10 PM ET.

-In his last game, he reached base in all four of his plate appearances (2-for-2 with a double) against the Pirates.
+He had a hitless performance in his previous game (0-for-4) against the Guardians.

 Sportsbook Promo Codes